Anthropology Science Programs at UTM

 Visit UTM Future Students for information on applying to the University of Toronto Mississauga.
 All program areas require an Ontario Secondary School Diploma, or equivalent, with six Grade 12 U/M courses, or equivalent, including English.

 University of Toronto including UTM is ranked at number 11 in the world for the subject of Anthropology in the 2020 QS World University Rankings by Subject.
-Our 20 faculty members study a broad array of topics around the world.

 In first year, be sure to take: